-Applicants to the GIScience program are expected to have completed: 1) a course in GIS or cartography; 2) an introductory statistics course.
+Applicants to the Geography program with a specialization in GIScience are expected to have completed: 1) a course in GIS or cartography, 2) an introductory statistics course.

-Master's Program in GIS
+Master's Requirements for Specialization in GIScience

 Students must meet all GGIS requirements for the Master's degree including GEOG 471 (Recent Trends in Geographic Thought), and GEOG 491 (Research in Geography).
 In addition, students must complete at least three courses from the GIScience core.
 With permission of the faculty advisor, students may substitute GIScience-related courses offered in other departments.
-GIScience students are strongly encouraged to pursue the Thesis option for the Master's.
+GIScience students are strongly encouraged to pursue the Thesis option for the Master.

 Ph.D.
-Program in GIS
+Requirements for Specialization in GIScience

-For admission to the doctoral program in GIScience, a completed Master's degree with thesis is required.
+For admission to the doctoral program, with a specialization in Geographic Information Science, a completed Master's degree with thesis is required.
 Students must meet all Departmental requirements for the Ph.D. degree including GEOG 471 (Recent Trends in Geographic Thought), and GEOG 491 Research in Geography), or their equivalents.
-The GIScience program also requires GEOG 479 Advanced GIS), or GEOG 480 (Principles of GIS), or the equivalent, and additional graduate coursework in one or more specialized areas of GIScience, including at least one 500-level course.
-Students are encouraged to take GIScience-related courses in fields such as computer science, agricultural economics, econometrics and atmospheric sciences.
+The GIScience specialization also requires GEOG 479 Advanced Topics in GIS), or GEOG 480 (Principles of GIS), or the equivalent, and additional graduate coursework in one or more specialized areas of GIScience, including at least one 500-level course.
+Students are encouraged to take GIScience-related courses in fields such as computer science, agricultural economics, econometrics, and atmospheric sciences.

-Core Courses in GIS
+Core Courses

 - GEOG 412: GIS and Society

 - GEOG 439: Health Applications of GIS

 - GEOG 460: Analysis and Interpretation of Aerial Photography

 - GEOG 467: Dynamic Simulation of Natural Resource Problems

 - GEOG 468: Biological Modeling

-- GEOG 473: Map Compilation and Construction
+- GEOG 473: Digital Cartography and Map Design

-- GEOG 476: Applied GIS to Envir Studies
+- GEOG 476: Applied GIS to Environmental Studies

 - GEOG 477: Introduction to Remote Sensing

 - GEOG 478: Techniques of Remote Sensing

-- GEOG 479: Advanced GIS
+- GEOG 479: Advanced Topics in GIS

 - GEOG 480: Principles of Geographic Information Systems

 - GEOG 481: Modeling Earth and Environmental Systems

 - GEOG 489: Programming for GIS

 - GEOG 556: Regional Science Methods

 - GEOG 557: Seminar in Regional Science

 - GEOG 570: Advanced Spatial Analysis